luca-berton1/luca-berton1.github.io/_posts/2026-06-05-the-interpolation-machinery-behind-zippels-algorithm.md

 $$\text{in} \quad \mathbb{F}_p[x_1,\ldots,x_{n-1}]$$.

+(The base case of the induction is a univariate gcd, and therefore it is easily taken care of.)

 Under suitable choices of the evaluation point, the monomials appearing in $G_{a_0}$ give us the expected structure of the full GCD.
 This first image is therefore used as a **skeletal GCD**.

 The skeletal GCD tells us which monomials should appear, but it does not yet tell us how their coefficients depend on $x_n$.